Fame (1980 film): Release

 Fame premiered at the Ziegfeld Theatre on May 12, 1980.
-MGM issued a platform release which involved opening the film in select cities for limited showings, before releasing it nationwide.
+MGM issued a platform release, which involved opening the film in select cities for limited showings, before releasing it nationwide.
 The studio was concerned with the film's cast of then-unknown actors, and felt that the limited theatrical run would generate strong word-of-mouth support from critics and audiences.
 On May 16, 1980, Fame premiered at the Cinerama Dome Theatre in Hollywood, and opened in limited release in New York, Toronto and Los Angeles.
-MGM spent more than $2 million on an advertising campaign which placed emphasis on the film's music.
+MGM spent more than $2 million on an advertising campaign that placed emphasis on the film's music.
 The studio also allowed select theatre chains to give out free tickets for special screenings.
 Fame was released nationwide on June 20, 1980, distributed by MGM through United Artists.
 In the United States and Canada, it grossed $21,202,829, and was the thirty-second highest-grossing film of 1980.
 By April 1981, the film had grossed $20.4 million overseas and was expected to gross $29 million, giving it a worldwide gross of between $42-$50 million.